Heritage Tree Removal Permits

 - Mail the application and check payment to City Hall (attn.: Planning Department).

 - Drop off the application and check into the brown metal box attached to the wall located to the right of City Hall's front door.

 - Credit card payments can be made online (contact staff), at City Hall during open counter hours, or over phone

 Fees can be waived, and no hearing will be required, for the following:

 5. Sudden Oak Death: With permit application, provide an arborist report substantiating the tree is affected with Sudden Oak Death.
-(Requires investigation, verification, and approval by the Fire Department and/or Building Division Staff before the issuance of a permit).
+Requires investigation, verification, and approval by the Fire Department and/or Planning Division Staff before the issuance of a permit.

 Unless approved for any of the five (5) conditions above, a public notice giving a brief overview of the application and arborist report is mailed to property owners within 300 feet of the subject property.